-- p4d_master A master/commit server. - p4d_replica A replica with all metadata from the master (not filtered in any way). - p4d_filtered_replica A filtered replica or filtered forwarding replica. - p4d_edge An edge server. - p4d_edge_replica Replica of an edge server.
-If used, '-S <TargetServerID>' is required. - p4broker An SDP host running only a broker, with no p4d. - p4proxy An SDP host running a proxy (maybe with a broker in front), with no p4d.
+- p4d master A master/commit server. - p4d_replica A replica with all metadata from the master (not filtered in any way). - p4d_filtered_replica A filtered replica or filtered forwarding replica. - p4d_edge An edge server. - p4d_edge_replica Replica of an edge server.
+If used, '-S <TargetServerID>' is required. - p4broker An SDP host running only a broker, with no p4d. - p4proxy An SDP host running a proxy with no p4d.